chatwars/chatwars-api-docs/results.md

 - `BadFormat` - Message format is bad.
 It could be an invalid javascript, or types are wrong, or not all fields are sane
 - `ActionNotFound` - the action you have requested is absent.
 Check spelling
 - `NoSuchUser` - UserID is wrong, or user became inactive
 - `NotRegistered` - Your app is not yet registered.
-You must request access to this feature seperately.
+You must request access to this feature separately.
 - `InvalidCode` - Authorization code is incorrect
 - `TryAgain` - if we have some technical difficulties, or bug and are willing for you to repeat request
 - `AuthorizationFailed` - some field of transaction is bad or confirmation code is wrong